parea-ai/Asclepius-synthetic-clincal-notes-retrieval-benchmark/README.md

 - few shot example 2: an example where `bge-base-en-v1.5` didn’t retrieve the right answer for a paraphrasing task
     - name is indicated by `false_2` / `false_sample_2` in evaluation metric name

+The implementation of the eval metrics are in [evals.py](evals.py).

 ### Results